handiko/3E-40M-YAGI/README.md

-# 10/15m Band Portable Yagi Antenna
+# 3 Elements Fullsize Yagi Antenna for 40m Band
-Dualband portable 2 elements yagi antenna  for 10m and 15m CW.
+Here is presented 2 models of 3 elements fullsize yagi antenna for 40m band.
-The idea behind it is simple; We construct a 2-elements Yagi antenna for 15m band, then add 10m band 2 elements yagi into it so the driven element for the 10m band is open-sleeve-coupled from the 15m band driven element.
-This method of feeding will results of an easy-to-construct-and-feed dualband yagi antenna at the expense of narrower bandwidth at the higher band.
-The narrower bandwidth is not a problem since the usage at 10m band is intended for CW portion only.
+The first model is optimized for lowest SWR while keep maintain the boom length below .... meters.
+The second model is optimized for the compact boomlength of ... meters while keep maintain good VSWR, gain, and F/B ratio otherwise.
+All models are simulated for the installation height of about 24 meters using 4nec-2 software package.

 ![](./panoramic.png)